Overseas Chinese: Early emigration

 The Lanfang Republic in West Kalimantan was established by overseas Chinese.

 In 1909, the Qing dynasty established the first Nationality Law of China.
-It granted Chinese citizenship to anyone born to a Chinese parent.
-It permitted dual citizenship.
+This law granted Chinese citizenship to anyone born to a Chinese parent.
+It permitted some dual citizenship.
+Among the purposes of the law was an effort by the Qing government to preserve its view of Chinese culture and tradition by positioning itself as a protector of overseas Chinese.

+Prior to this law, the Qing government had refused to recognize the acquired nationalities of Chinese who went abroad.